leo-mazz/freshair/README.md

 An extra refresh should fix.

 If you use Ckeditor for a new field, its layout will be broken (which sucks).
 You'll have to use a hack: edit the file `app/assets/stylesheets/active_admin.scss` and add a new selector like the ones already there (use your browser's code inspector to find the right one).

+When studio messages are submitted, the date sent is the one of the timezone of the user sending the message.
+This should be fixed.

+When submitting schedule assignments something really weird happens with the timezone sometimes.